 Budget

-At this stage, it makes sense to also devise a way to keep track of costs and come up with a way to cut back on expenses wherever possible without compromising quality.
+At this stage, it makes sense also to devise a way to keep track of costs and come up with a way to cut back on expenses wherever possible without compromising quality.

 The project’s designated team